 The first person to calculate the average depth of the ocean was the French scientist Pierre Simon Laplace.
 By observing the tides he was able to estimate the average depth at 3,962m or 2.46 miles.

 Oceans cover 71% of the Earth’s surface, with the Pacific Ocean being the largest.
-The average depth of the oceans is 3,730 meters, but have you ever thought how what’s the greatest depth of any ocean?

 This animation puts the actual distance into perspective, showing a vast distance between the waves we see and the mysterious point called Challenger Deep.

 Table of Contents